asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 __*Well, no we fix the scope of all of our projects up front.
 Iterating would put us at risk for missing the deadlines the organization has set.
 That would be bad, we'd look like we aren't working hard enough.*__

-Fixing the scope of projects?
+Fixing the scope of your projects?
 Do you have a Product Owner who is working with your team to craft user stories?

 __*Yeah we have a Product Owner.
 She's responsible for taking the requirements document and translating it into the user story format to put in our Jira backlog.*__

 Do you get any customer feedback?

 __*No our scrum team doesn't.
+I've never interacted with a customer.
 We are pretty far removed from the feedback loop.
 The organization would create a new project for us based on feedback some time in the future.*__

 Are you getting stakeholder feedback in your sprint review that informs your backlog?

-__*No, our management and leadership comes and watches to see our progress but we don't get much feedback.
+__*No, our management and organizational leadership comes and watches to see our progress but we don't get much feedback.
 They may ask when we'll be done.*__

 How is your team estimating?
 Does your product owner use the estimates to inform future work?